Detecting Propaganda Techniques in Code-Switched Social Media Text: Experiments

 \subsection{Evaluation Measures}

-We evaluate the performance of our models using 9 total evaluation measures which include: micro-average precision, macro-average precision, micro-average recall, macro-average recall, micro-average F1-score, micro-average F1-score, hamming score, EMR (Exact Match Ratio), and accuracy.
-Our task is a multi-class multi-label, in this type of classification problem, each example can be assigned zero, one, or more than one label.
-We choose these evaluation measures as these are the most common measures for this task.
-However, we choose micro average F1-score as our primary evaluation measure because the label instances are imbalanced.
+We evaluate the performance of our models using several evaluation measures: micro/macro-average precision/recall/F1-score, hamming score, Exact Match Ratio (EMR), and accuracy.
+Our task is multi-class multi-label, i.e., each example can be assigned zero, one, or multiple labels.
+We use the micro-average F1-score as our primary evaluation measure because the label instances are imbalanced.